Gorlin syndrome

 Overview

-Gorlin syndrome is inherited in an autosomal dominant pattern and affects many areas of the body, increasing a patient’s chance of developing various cancerous and noncancerous tumours.
-A distinctive facial appearance and skeletal anomalies are often present.
+Gorlin syndrome is inherited in an autosomal dominant pattern and affects many areas of the body, increasing a patient’s chance of developing various cancerous and non-cancerous tumours.
+A distinctive facial appearance is often present, as well as basal cell carcinomas and jaw cysts.

 Clinical features